matthewfeickert/talk-IRIS-HEP-Institute-Retreat-2019/talk.md

 ---
 # Initial roadmap for ecosystem coherency

+TODO: Identify relevant issues and make gantt charts for them.
 .center.width-105[![AS Milestones](figures/gantt/AS_gantt.svg)]

+- Statisfactory

 ---
 # Initial roadmap for high-level cyberinfrastructure

+TODO: Identify relevant issues and make gantt charts for them.
 .center.width-105[![AS Milestones](figures/gantt/AS_gantt.svg)]

+- Fitting as a service

 ---
 # Benchmarking and assessment of existing AS

+TODO: Identify relevant issues and make gantt charts for them.
 .center.width-105[![AS Milestones](figures/gantt/AS_gantt.svg)]

 ---
 # Accelerator implementations of statistical components

+TODO: Identify relevant issues and make gantt charts for them.
 .center.width-105[![AS Milestones](figures/gantt/AS_gantt.svg)]

 ---